 The Brooke and Mother Bond

-Whilst the name Brooke Ellison meant nothing to me before watching "The Brooke Ellison Story" I was fully aware of director Christopher Reeve and his incredible story and in many ways there was no one better than Reeve to direct this movie.
-Because of Reeve's own experiences with being paralyzed, from going through treatment to the daily risks and how it affects not only the individual but also the family unit he is able to bring this side of Ellison's story to life, highlighting things from the financial stress to the demands on loved ones.
-That doesn't take anything away from Brooke Ellison's own story which is an inspiration story in itself but because of Reeve's understanding he is able to do it justice.
-The only negativity is that with "The Brooke Ellison Story" being an inspirational made for TV movie it falls into certain traps of overly sentimental scenes and swells of emotional music which are occasionally too much.
+Whilst the name Brooke Ellison meant nothing to me before watching "The Brooke Ellison Story" I was fully aware of director Christopher Reeve and his incredible story.
+And in many ways there was no one better than Christopher Reeve to direct this movie due to his own experiences with being paralysed.
+From going through treatment to the daily risks and how it affects not only the individual but also the family unit he is able to bring this side of Brooke Ellison's story to life, highlighting things from the financial stress to the demands on loved ones.
+That doesn't take anything away from Brooke Ellison's own story which is an inspirational story in itself but because of Christopher Reeve's understanding he is able to do her story and the bigger story justice.

-So for me there are two very distinct things going on in "The Brooke Ellison Story"; there is Brooke's own inspirational story and then there is the look at life when someone suffers a life changing injury.
-Now Brooke's story, or as that should be Brooke and her mother's story, is a powerful one because we watch how thanks to her mum and her dad never giving up hope and Brooke's own determination being paralysed didn't prevent her from doing stuff.
+So for me there are two very distinct sides to "The Brooke Ellison Story"; there is Brooke's own inspirational story and then there is the look at life when someone suffers a life changing injury.
+Now Brooke's story, or in reality that should be Brooke and her mother, Jean's, story, is a powerful one because we watch how thanks to Jean and Ed never giving up hope, alongside Brooke's own determination, being paralysed didn't prevent her from doing stuff.
 We get to watch the emotional strains and stresses but we see how whilst being paralysed meant thinking about things in a different way it didn't mean life was over.

-What this all boils down to is that "The Brooke Ellison Story" not only tells the inspiring story of Brooke Ellison but at the same time gives the audience an insight into the difficulties which appear when a loved one becomes paralyzed.
-Yes at times it is typically a TV movie but that doesn't detract from it also being a powerful movie.
+What this all boils down to is that "The Brooke Ellison Story" not only tells the inspiring story of Brooke Ellison but at the same time gives the audience an insight into the difficulties which appear when a loved one becomes paralysed.
+Yes at times it is typically a TV movie but that doesn't detract from it also being an inspirational movie.